unknown321/dynamite/webui/docs/docs.md

 #### Client

 **IMPORTANT STEP**: Wait for host to load the mission, then press `Master Key` + `UP` arrow to connect (`Dynamite.CreateClientSession` key bind).
-It must be done every time by client before starting the mission
+It must be done every time by client before starting the mission.

 Read the notifications in the game log; if the connection fails, try again.
 After `Connection established` message start the same mission.
+If you are getting "You have been disconnected" popup, press `Master Key` + `LEFT` arrow to reset session state and try again.

 An indication of success is broken camera in the intro sequence - it will fly around host's position instead of yours.

-After that proceed as usual.
+After that play the game.

 Video: <a href="https://youtu.be/rJOufW-rp9g" target="_blank">Link</a>